Murders, fraud, a hitman plot: Alex Murdaugh’s spectacular fall from grace

 ‘Misappropriated funds’ charges

-Mr Murdaugh is already facing a staggering 79 charges from 15 indictments around the suicide-for-hire plot, a scheme to defraud the Satterfield family and scams to defraud dozens of other victims out of millions of dollars.
+Mr Murdaugh is already facing a staggering 84 charges from 16 indictments around the suicide-for-hire plot, a scheme to defraud the Satterfield family and scams to defraud dozens of other victims out of millions of dollars.
+He is also facing 11 civil suits.

 In total, he is accused of stealing nearly $8.5m from settlements from more than a dozen clients who he represented through his law firm.